-Pulses and pulse ingredients are increasingly being recognized as an excellent source of plant protein, but they’re also an important source of other nutrients.
+Pulses like peas, lentils and beans are increasingly being recognized as an excellent source of plant protein, but they’re also an important source of other nutrients.

 High Levels of Plant Protein

 Typically, pulses contain twice the amount of protein found in whole grains like wheat, oats, barley and rice.
 Pulses have higher amounts of the essential amino acid lysine, a limiting amino acid in cereals.
 Blending pulses with cereals or nuts therefore results in a better quality protein that contains all essential amino acids in appropriate amounts.

 High in Fibre

 Pulses are very high in fibre, and contain both soluble and insoluble fibre.
 Diets that are high in fibre can help with weight management.
 Dietary fibre aids in satiety and supports digestive health by promoting regularity.

 Pulses provide substantial amounts of vitamins and minerals including iron, potassium, magnesium zinc, and folate.
 Diets that incorporate pulses have demonstrated higher intakes of protein, fibre, folate zinc, calcium, potassium, iron, and magnesium, and decreased consumption of saturated fat.1,2